JuliaPlots/MakieGallery.jl/docs/src/colors.md

 # Colors

 `Makie` has support for you to color your plots however you want to.
-You can manipulate the color of a plot by using the `color` keyword, nd change the colormap by using the `colormap` keyword.
+You can manipulate the color of a plot by using the `color` keyword, and change the colormap by using the `colormap` keyword.

 ## Colors